 Anytime a driver engages in an activity that takes their focus off driving (such as texting, eating or talking) they are distracted driving.
 Their negligence can lead to serious injuries through a head-on crash or a rear end collision.

 When an accident occurs due to a driver not paying attention and driving in a negligently and recklessly manner, they should be held responsible for their actions.

 If you or your loved one were the victims of a serious injury or wrongful death involving a distracted or negligent driver, you may be able to collect compensation for injuries, as well as pain and suffering and lost wages.

-That is why the auto injury attorneys at SMT Legal are aggressive in their fight for getting you the money you deserve.
+That is why the car accident attorneys at SMT Legal are aggressive in their fight for getting you the money you deserve.
 Our attorneys are experienced in representing individuals involved in distracted driving accidents and other motor vehicle accidents.